Herbert Huffman: Career

-Early Involvement with Choral Music
+Early involvement with choral music

 In Columbus, Huffman was employed as a choir director for several churches, including the King Avenue Methodist Church.
 Under his direction, the choir of that church won first prize in 1930 and 1931 at the National Eisteddfod, at Jackson, Ohio.
 A choir directed by Huffman also competed successfully against 76 other choirs by winning the Talbot Cup at the annual festival of the Westminster Choirs at Ithaca, New York.
 In 1934, Huffman was hired as director of music at the Broad Street Presbyterian Church in Columbus.
 There, he founded the Broadstreet Choir, which is still in existence.

-The Columbus Boychoir School
+Columbus Boychoir School

 In 1937, Huffman began efforts to establish a choir for local boys.
 The organization was founded as a part-time singing group.
 Huffman conducted auditions with his wife, Mary Christine, who accompanied applicants on the piano.
 The choir began to enjoy considerable success on the local level and was invited to perform in neighboring towns.
-Huffman indicated that the mission of the Columbus Boychoir would be to build character in young boys, to provide exceptional training without regard to religious affiliation or financial circumstance, to provide incentive for academic achievement, and to enrich cultural life through a “musical organization that is recognized throughout the country as the finest of its kind.”
+Huffman indicated that the mission of the Columbus Boychoir would be to build character in young boys, to provide exceptional training without regard to religious affiliation or financial circumstance, to provide incentive for academic achievement, and to enrich cultural life through a "musical organization that is recognized throughout the country as the finest of its kind."

 By 1940, Huffman had transformed the Columbus Boychoir into a fully accredited day school with overnight lodging, which served as the base for the traveling choir.
 The Columbus Boychoir School initially occupied a property owned by the Broad Street Presbyterian Church on East Broad Street in Columbus.
-As it toured, the choir, popularly known as “America’s Singing Boys,” began to receive recognition that transcended its status as a local organization.
+As it toured, the choir, popularly known as "America's Singing Boys", began to receive recognition that transcended its status as a local organization.
 Radio performances provided considerable publicity.
-By the mid 1940s, in keeping with Huffman’s vision, the choir had become a national institution.
+By the mid-1940s, in keeping with Huffman's vision, the choir had become a national institution.

-Huffman directed the group’s musical performances on several recordings made during the late 1940s and early 1950s.
-These included a 1947 production titled “Favorite Christmas Carols.”
-In 1950, Huffman directed the choir in its performance on the RCA Victor recording of “The Lord’s Prayer; O Holy Night.”
-In 1954, the Columbus Boychoir teamed with the NBC Symphony Orchestra on the RCA production “Arrigo Boito Mephistofele ‘Prologue.’”
-The final recording in which Huffman acted as choir director was the Decca record, “Festival of Song” in 1955.
+Huffman directed the group's musical performances on several recordings made during the late 1940s and early 1950s.
+These included a 1947 production titled "Favorite Christmas Carols".
+In 1950, Huffman directed the choir in its performance on the RCA Victor recording of "The Lord's Prayer; O Holy Night".
+In 1954, the Columbus Boychoir teamed with the NBC Symphony Orchestra on the RCA production "Arrigo Boito Mephistofele Prologue".
+The final recording in which Huffman acted as choir director was the Decca record, "Festival of Song" in 1955.
 Huffman was also responsible for directing performances in the 1951 NBC telecast of Amahl and the Night Visitors.
-His work was featured in the RKO motion picture liner “America’s Singing Boys.”
+His work was featured in the RKO motion picture liner "America's Singing Boys".

 In September, 1950, Huffman cast the deciding vote when the board of directors of the boychoir school resolved to move its headquarters from Columbus, Ohio, to Princeton, New Jersey.
 The Princeton area, centrally located among the major metropolitan areas of the east coast, meant that several prestigious venues were only a short bus ride away.
 According to one source regarding Princeton: